Pain Infusion Therapy

 PAIN INFUSION THERAPY FAQs

-Research has shown the infusions of Lidocaine and Ketamine can reduce or eliminate pain for people with Complex Regional Pain Syndrome or conditions such as neuralgia, post herpetic pain, chronic diabetic neuropathy, vascular headaches, centralized pain, or widespread pain.
+Research has shown the infusions of anesthetic medications can reduce or eliminate pain for people with Complex Regional Pain Syndrome or conditions such as neuralgia, post herpetic pain, chronic diabetic neuropathy, vascular headaches, centralized pain, or widespread pain.

 This treatment is done in-clinic under the constant monitor of nurses and doctors.
 The infusion is delivered via a catheter in a vein in the arm or hand.